 Responsible AI is an overarching approach that guides well-intentioned AI development.
 Ethical AI, on the other hand, is a “subset of responsible AI,” Blackman told Built In.
 Ethical AI falls under the greater umbrella of responsible AI practices.

-To specify further, responsible AI focuses on the development and use of artificial intelligence in a way that considers its potential impact on individuals, communities and society as a whole.
+Responsible AI focuses on the development and use of artificial intelligence in a way that considers its potential impact on individuals, communities and society as a whole.
 This involves not just ethics, but also fairness, transparency and accountability as a way to minimize harm.

 Ethical AI, by contrast, focuses specifically on the ethics, moral implications and considerations of artificial intelligence.
-It addresses ethic-based aspects of AI development and use, including bias, discrimination and its impact on human rights, ensuring that it is used in responsible ways.
+It addresses ethics-based aspects of AI development and use, including bias, discrimination and its impact on human rights, ensuring that it is used in responsible ways.

 A responsible AI framework essentially breaks down how to “not ethically fuck up using AI,” Blackman said.
 “You also throw in regulatory compliance, cybersecurity, engineering excellence.
 Responsible AI is just all of those things.”